Detailed Plans

-A tracking parabolic trough solar heater you can build
+Build your own tracking parabolic trough solar heater

 I have built a parabolic solar tracking concentrator of my own design.
 These are pictures of the working prototype.